yar0slav/nydemo/README.md

 ## Dependencies
 To run the project latest [Vagrant](https://www.vagrantup.com/docs/installation/) and [Oracle Virtualbox]() should be installed.
 CI artifact is a docker image stored on Dockerhub, which means that to run the project one should either get permissions to push there or create own one and update application chart values.
-Once vagrant is in place add required plugins:
+Once vagrant is in place add the required plugins:
 ```
 vagrant plugin install vagrant-disksize
 ```